Introduction to SQL Server Interview Questions

 Every time an event with a table occurs like, insert, update or delete, a batch of SQL code can be executed with an entity called Trigger.
 They are managed by DBMS.
 Triggers can also be utilized to execute a stored procedure.
 Triggers available in SQL server are listed below:

-DML trigger: They are called as Data manipulation trigger.
+1. DML trigger: They are called a Data manipulation trigger.
 As the name suggests, they are being triggered every time, a DML command i.e. insert, update or delete occur on the table or the view.

 Let us move to the next SQL Server Interview Questions